kisi-inc/kisi-android-st2u-sdk-public/README.md

-## What "Tap-to-Unlock" is
+## What "Tap-to-Access" is

-"Tap-to-Unlock" (or "T2U") is Kisi's technology that makes it possible to access your premises by holding your smartphone up to the Kisi Reader Pro like you would a key card.
+"Tap-to-Access" (or "T2A") is Kisi's technology that makes it possible to access your premises by holding your smartphone up to the Kisi Reader Pro like you would a key card.
 The Reader will read your phone's Bluetooth (iPhone) or NFC (Android) signal to allow access.

 Before you proceed with the integration of mobile SDK we recommend you to check the following: